KoslickiLab/prokrustean/README.md

 # ProKrustean

-Prokrustean graph is a space efficient data structure that can quickly be queried to extract essentially arbitrary information regarding kmers for any value of k, or multiple k-values with time complexity essentially independent of k size range.
-The contribution of Prokrustean graph is to reveal the general structure of similarities of genetic sequences and their connections to kmers.
-It is expected to be useful at constructing mathematical models that can more precisely anticipate the behaviors of kmer-based applications, and at building practical applications that can advance the existing kmer-based methods.
+The Prokrustean graph is a space-efficient data structure capable of quickly querying to extract a wide range of information about kmers for any given value of k, or multiple k-values, with a time complexity that is independent of the k size range.
+A theoretical contribution of the Prokrustean graph is at elucidating the relationship between substring similarities in genomic sequences and the set of kmers.
+Its expected utility lies in defining quantitative metrics that describe the behaviors of kmer-based applications, which can be rapidly computed using a Prokrustean graph for a range of k values.
+Additionally, it offers potential benefits in building competitive multi-k (variable-order) representations of sequences or reads, which are particularly promising for genome assembly and alignment.

 This repository supports (1) Prokrustean graph construction from an ebwt of a sequence set, and (2) applications using Prokrustean graphs.
-Prokrustean graph is a location-based model that does not directly store sequences.
-Instead, it refers to the locations of substring similarity information of a given sequence set.

 # Quick start
 #### Install